 Diversions include hiking to nearby villages where it is possible to stay overnight, Silver Falls several kilometers north and a difficult, three-day scaling of Fansipan itself.
 A scenic train ride along the Red River takes all day to reach Lao Cai on the Chinese border.
 From there it is a short taxi ride straight up a dramatic road to Sapa, eighteen miles away.

 Sapa is a comfortable base for exploring the area.
 Highlights include Vietnam's highest paved pass, local hilltribe villages, and exploration of Sapa's natural wonders and peaceful surroundings.
 Very cool weather and early morning fog blowing off Qui Ho Lake high above Sapa and cold to freezing weather can be expected between December and February.
 Preferable weather is in March and April when the coastal areas are sweltering.
 Accommodations are at a charming colonial style hotel overlooking the breadth of Sapa's mountain range, terraced rice fields, and deep valley.
-Tourism has yet to hit Sapa, but during a visit last July the road from Lao Cai was being properly paved, and a trickle of backpackers were beginning to roll in.
+Tourism has yet to hit Sapa, but during a visit last July the road from Lao Cai was being properly paved, and a small trickle of backpackers were beginning to roll in.

-April and May are also good months to journey to Sapa, with clearer skies.
+April and May are also better months to journey to Sapa, with clearer skies.
 If your trip does not fall during the better months of the year, consider the shorter journey to picturesque Mai Chau, only three hours southwest from Hanoi, also rich in a diversity of hilltribes but at lower (and warmer elevation).
 Mai Chau has excellent light trekking and karst scenery and Cuc Phuong National Park is also nearby (more on Cuc Phuong).
 Also, more on weather on our weather page.